-The Group established a nomination committee (the "Nomination Committee") since 2008 with written terms of reference in compliance with the Code.
-The primary duties of the Nomination Committee are, inter alia, to review the structure, size, composition and diversity of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy, to make recommendations to the Board on appointment or re-appointment of Directors and succession planning for the Directors, and to review the board diversity policy of the Company as appropriate.
+The Group established the Nomination Committee since 2008 with written terms of reference in compliance with the Code.
+The primary duties of the Nomination Committee are, inter alia, to review the structure, size, composition and diversity of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy, to make recommendations to the Board on appointment or reappointment of Directors and succession planning for the Directors, and to review the board diversity policy of the Company as appropriate.
 The Nomination Committee comprises three independent non-executive Directors, namely, Dr. Hu Guo Qing, Ms. Ji Qin Zhi and Mr. Chan Yuk Hiu, Taylor.
-Mr. Chan Yuk Hiu, Taylor is the Chairman of the Nomination Committee.
+Mr. Chan Yuk Hiu, Taylor is the chairman of the Nomination Committee.